Header Image 1

 The spiral curriculum deepens a student’s understanding with each encounter building on their prior learning, embedding skills and knowledge so students can confidently use these beyond their computing lessons.

-At KS4 students all students are given the opportunity to study either Computer Science at GCSE or BTEC Digital Information Technology Computer Science is where they go on to develop key problem-solving skills useful in a range of disciplines as well as the coding and software development skills that will give them an opportunity to work or for further study in the developing area seen to be key in the modern world.
+Computer Science is where they go on to develop key problem-solving skills useful in a range of disciplines as well as the coding and software development skills that will give them an opportunity to work or for further study in the developing area seen to be key in the modern world.

 Anyone looking to go into stem subjects (Science, Technology, Engineering and Maths) at university will no doubt be using programming on a daily basis.
 Anyone wanting to go into areas like game development, web design, or any other technical job will also find the knowledge gained indispensable

 The BTEC Digital Information Technology course is where students will discover how IT is used within the world we live in today.
-Students will explore User Interface Design Principles & Project Planning Techniques ; Collecting Presenting & Interpreting Data (Spreadsheet Skills) as well as Effective Digital Working Practice BTEC Information Technology is an excellent grounding to go onto further study in an IT-related subject.
-On the other hand, you may use your qualification to seek an apprenticeship or employment.
-IT provides many transferable skills.
+Students will explore User Interface Design Principles & Project Planning Techniques; Collecting Presenting & Interpreting Data (Spreadsheet Skills) aswell as Effective Digital Working Practice

 Reading forms a key component of our curriculum.
 Students learn key skills of reading data and accessing information in unfamiliar contexts.
 Students will become digitally literate meaning that students will develop technological skills, learn authorship rules, such as copyright and plagiarism, understand how to access online information and learn social responsibility while interacting on social networks.
 Students who are building digital literacy skills understand the basics of Internet safety such as creating strong passwords, understanding and using privacy settings, and knowing what to share or not on social media, supporting the Academy’s RSHE curriculum.
 In addition, the curriculum supports the Academy’s values of “Work hard, be kind, no excuses” as we teach our students the key skills of perseverance, independent working and managing distractions so they can apply new concepts to any given task and prepare them for the wider world.